datagraph/cl-ndbapi/README.md

 classes so that they get properly freed by the respective destructors if they are not referenced anywhere anymore.

+The low-level interface makes the full NDB&nbsp;API available.
+But is is hard to use as it includes no class hierarchy, and thus exhibits long names, and implements no overloading.
+That is, the overloaded method `myNdb.startTransaction()`, for example, is available as the ten separate Lisp functions from `_wrap_Ndb_startTransaction__SWIG_0` to `_wrap_Ndb_startTransaction__SWIG_9` with varying arguments.

 Care has been taken that NDB is not deinitialized by NDB_END if there is still a cluster connection, or a cluster connection is not freed as long there are NDB objects that were created using it.
 Also double